First impressions count.

 Bonobos’ welcome email is helpful and informative without being annoying and promotional.
 This value-adding content helps all readers, affording ready-to-buy subscribers the opportunity to shop, without irritating those subscribers who aren’t considering a purchase just yet.

-With a major focus on sensory content, it’s important to demonstrate the quality and value of
+With a major focus on sensory content, it’s important to demonstrate the quality and value of jewellery products with detailed, well-styled imagery.

 The Fifth’s ecommerce welcome email